Rules and Regulations

-Signing of the Flagler College Contract for Student Housing and the submission of the required deposit serves as a binding agreement to fully pay for room and board for the associated academic year.
-Students wishing to discuss this policy further must submit an email to the Dean of Student Services at firstname.lastname@example.orgBack To Top
+The signing of the Flagler College Contract for Student Housing and the submission of the required deposit serves as a binding agreement to fully pay for room and board for the associated academic year.
+Students wishing to discuss this policy further must submit an email to the Dean of Student Affairs at email@example.com.Back To Top

 When can I move off campus?

 Freshmen at Flagler College are required to live on campus for their first full academic year.
-Moving off campus is not permitted unless there are extenuating circumstances which will be reviewed by the Vice President of Student Services.
+Moving off campus is not permitted unless there are extenuating circumstances that will be reviewed by the Vice President of Student Affairs.
 Additionally, all housing contracts that begin during the Fall Semester are binding for the full academic year, which includes both the Fall and Spring Semesters.

 Transfer students who have completed less than 24 semester hours of credit are also required to live on campus, unless otherwise approved by the Office of Admissions.Back To Top

 Resident students may request one (1) guest to stay overnight for a maximum of two (2) nights.
 Only one (1) guest per room is allowed.
-For more information on overnight guests please refer to the Student Handbook.
-There are NO GUESTS allowed during the first and last week of the semester, Finals Week, Spring Break, or Thanksgiving week.
-Students must register their overnight guests by submitting an Overnight Guest Request Form and cash payment to the Office of Student Services during regular business hours.
+For more information on overnight guests, please refer to the Student Handbook.
+There are NO Guests allowed during the first and last week of the semester, Finals Week, Spring Break, or Thanksgiving week.
+Students must register their overnight guests by submitting an Overnight Request Form to Student Affairs, and by submitting payment through CashNet at My.Flagler.edu.
+Both of the preceding must be performed during regular business hours.

-- $3 per night if submitted three business days prior (mattress delivery available)
+- $10 per night if submitted three days prior (Mattress Delivery Available)

-- $10 per night if submitted less than three business days prior (mattress delivery NOT available)
+- $10 per night if submitted less than three days prior (NO Mattress Delivery Available)

-- $50 per night for each unregistered guest
+- $50 per night, per guest, for unauthorized, unapproved, or unregistered guest

 Can I bring a fridge or microwave?